 What Place-Based Means to Us

-Over the past decade, Dusseldorp Forum has been committed to backing several place-based initiatives.
+Over the past decade, Dusseldorp Forum has been a committed partner to several community-led, place-based initiatives.

 Some people ask, isn’t “place-based” just work based in a place?
 The difference is who is in the driver’s seat.